R. Earl Muir

 I am a lifelong resident of Birmingham, Alabama, and I love my city.
-It has an interesting history.
+It has an interesting and complex history.
 Some of it is glorious and some of it very ugly.
 That history, both good and bad, makes it what it is today and creates a great backdrop for the stories banging around in my head.
-I use my past experience as a Police Officer and Detective with my passion for history, especially that of my beloved city, weaving the past and present into compelling stories of crime and intrigue.
+I use my past experience as a Police Officer and Detective, along with my passion for history, especially that of my beloved city, weaving the past and present into compelling stories of crime and intrigue.

 Bombingham became the shameful moniker used by the national media for Birmingham, Alabama during the Civil Rights movement of the mid-twentieth century.
 In the span of three years more than fifty bombs exploded throughout the city in churches, homes and gathering places of the civil rights organizers.
 Fifty years later the Civil Rights district in downtown is now designated as a National Monument and attracts tourists from around the world.
 The city is recognized as a progressive, peaceful modern city that uses its ugly past to teach tolerance and promote inclusiveness.